cmsc330fall24/fall2024/projects/project4.md

 Lexing is readily implemented by use of regular expressions, as demonstrated during lecture.
 You are permitted to use library functions from both the [`Re` module](https://ocaml.org/p/re/latest/doc/Re/index.html), and the [`Str`](https://v2.ocaml.org/api/Str.html) module.
 Note that you aren't strictly required to use regex functions, but you may find it VERY helpful.

-Your lexer must be written in [lexer.ml](./src/lexer.ml).
+Your lexer must be written in `lexer.ml`.
 You will need to implement the following function:

 #### `tokenize`